 The AMF stores the information of the NG-RAN nodes (e.g. NG-RAN node ID) for the subsequent signaling related to the multicast MBS Session.

-4. [Conditional] If the MB-SMF received unicast DL tunnel Info in step 3, it configures the MB-UPF to send multicast data for the multicast MBS session (or location dependent content of the multicast MBS session if an Area Session ID was received) towards that GTP tunnel endpoint via unicast transport.
+4. [Conditional] If the MB-SMF received unicast DL tunnel Info in step 3 and if the MBS session is active, it configures the MB-UPF to send multicast data for the multicast MBS session (or location dependent content of the multicast MBS session if an Area Session ID was received) towards that GTP tunnel endpoint via unicast transport.

 5. The MB-SMF stores the information of the AMF (e.g. AMF ID) in the MBS Multicast MBS session context (or location dependent part of the Multicast MBS Session Context if an Area Session ID was received) to enable subsequent signalling towards that AMF.